aws-samples/self-service-patching-solution-for-multi-account-organisation/README.md

 ## Emergency Patching Process

 There is an AWS Step function which provides the central team a platform to intervene the patching process and deploy ad-hoc patches in case of zero-day vulnerability fix or emergency patching situations.
-    1. Central platform/operation team member initiates the Emergency patching process by triggering the AWS Step function and provide necessary parameters like environment to target, resources and a S3 path style url specifying the external file in case of any ad-hoc patches using installOverrideList
+1. Central platform/operation team member initiates the Emergency patching process by triggering the AWS Step function and provide necessary parameters like environment to target, resources and a S3 path style url specifying the external file in case of any ad-hoc patches using installOverrideList : https://docs.aws.amazon.com/systems-manager/latest/userguide/override-list-scenario.html

-    2. The state machine triggers an approval flow, which can be set to any stakeholders such as operations manager.
+Sample payload:
+{
+  "env": "Default",
+  "include_asg": "Yes"
+  "retain_healthy_percentage": 90,
+  "refresh_asg_instances": "Yes",
+  "patching_operation": "Install",
+  "operation_post_patching": "RebootIfNeeded"
+  "run_patch_baseline_install_override_list": ""
+}

+Detail description of the parameters have been mentioned in [Launch Service Catalog Product](#Launch-Service-Catalog-Product) section

-    3. Once the flow is approved, the state machine triggers a lambda function which fetches the account details, assumes a role into the child account and invokes the lambda functions for patching.
+2. The state machine triggers a lambda function in the payer account which fetches the child account details in the organization, assumes a role into the child accounts and invokes the orchestrator lambda functions for patching.

+Note: You can integrate a manual approval stage to the Step function as mentioned in the user guide doc: https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-human-approval.html, AWS Step function will pause for an approval and proceed after the flow is approved.

 # Maintenance Window